ForwardArsenal/MPSProject/docs/ChatAPI.md

 **Chat APIs**
 ----
   <_this set of APIs is used to send groupchat messages to the chat server and listen for any incoming messages.
-Make sure the "chat-api.js" file is imported in the source code before using the APIs_>
+Make sure the "chat-api.js" file is imported in the source code before using the APIs.
+And please also note that only the rest of the group members (not including sender) will receive the message forwarded from the chat server._>

 > **ChatClient(userId: int):**
   instantiate a ChatClient object, the only argument that is passed to this constructor is the userId, which is an integer.